 Anthony Morris has been Principal Auxiliary and has toured internationally with The New York Philharmonic from 1999 to 2006 under the batons of Kurt Masur and Lorin Maazel.
 From 2007 to the present, Morris plays extensively with The New Jersey Symphony Orchestra.
 When he is not playing with NJSO, he is working on Broadway shows such as Beauty and the Beast and Phantom of the Opera along with other numerous orchestras in the Tri-State area.
 Mr. Morris is also an instructor at the Conservatory of Music at Brooklyn College.
 He holds a B.M.A. from Manhattan School of Music and an M.M.A. from The Juilliard School of Music.
 He has studied with internationally renowned Musicians such as Eugene Levinson, Paul Ellison, and Bruce Bransby.
 An ISO alumnus, Morris has been a low string coach since 2010.

 As a proponent of contemporary music, Molly frequently works with living composers premiering, performing, and recording their newly composed pieces.
-She has played on such series as the Bargemusic: Here and Now, Loudbox, Composer’s Voice, Spectrum NYC, Lex54 Concerts, Firehouse Space Concerts, Interlochen New Music Series, Wednesdays at the ‘Neu,’ and recently completed a Georgia tour presented by Live Oak Concerts with Schiele string quartet, featuring the music of composer Shelley Washington.
-Molly is currently the Music Director and cellist of Sanctuary Project, an aleatoric multi-disciplinary storytelling ensemble that develops works exploring the unique languages of dance, text, art and sound.
-She has also performed and acted in The Crook of Your Arm as a part of FRIGID, the NYC winter Fringe Festival
+She has played on such series as the Bargemusic: Here and Now, Luzerne Faculty Concert Series, Loudbox, Live Oak Concerts, the Composer's Voice, Spectrum NYC, Lex54 Concerts, Firehouse Space Concerts, Interlochen New Music Series.
+Molly served as Music Director and cellist of Sanctuary Project, an aleatoric multi-disciplinary storytelling ensemble, and performed and acted in The Crook of Your Arm as a part of FRIGID, the NYC winter Fringe Festival.

-Not limited to the realm of classical music, Molly has performed at Radio City Music Hall, TD Gardens, Mohegan Sun, Saratoga Performing Arts Center, and XL Center with such artists as Rod Stewart, Josh Groban, Michael Buble, Andrea Bocelli, Disturbed, 2Cellos, The Irish Tenors, Celtic Thunder, The Game of Thrones Live Experience, Pokemon Symphonic Evolutions, and the Trans-Siberian Orchestra.
-Recently she appeared with Vanessa Williams at Lincoln Center, Songwriter’s Orchestra at Le Poisson Rouge, Broadway Action Coalition, and played on Sessions at the Hempstead House jazz series.
+Not limited to the realm of classical music, Molly has performed with such artists as Rod Stewart, Josh Groban, Michael Buble, Andrea Bocelli, Disturbed, 2Cellos, The Irish Tenors, Celtic Thunder, The Game of Thrones Live Experience, Pokemon Symphonic Evolutions, and the Trans-Siberian Orchestra at venues such as Radio City Music Hall, TD Gardens, Mohegan Sun, Saratoga Performing Arts Center, and XL Center.
+She appeared with Vanessa Williams at Lincoln Center, Songwriter’s Orchestra at Le Poisson Rouge and the Tillis Center, and played on Sessions at the Hempstead House jazz series.
+She recently completed a residency with Britton and the Sting at NuBlu, and toured Montana with Kristen Estelle and the Heartstrings after recording her most recent album.

 Molly has held teaching positions as an adjunct cello instructor at SUNY Purchase, chamber music coach for the New York State Summer School of the Arts – Orchestral Studies, and was awarded a Teaching Fellowship to join the cello faculty at Interlochen Arts Camp.
-She is currently a Teaching Artist with the InterSchool Orchestras’ Symphony, and is on faculty at the Luzerne Music Center, Larchmont Music Academy, and Mozart Academy.
+She is currently a Teaching Artist with the InterSchool Orchestras, is on faculty at Larchmont Music Academy, Bloomingdale School of Music, and the Luzerne Music Center during the summers.

 Paul Brandenburg is a freelance trumpet player living in New York City.
 With roots in classical music, he has branched out to become an accomplished performer in the musical fields of R&B, soul, jazz, rock and swing.